left and right euclidean;

 The relation is classically well-founded if every inhabited subset of has a member such that no satisfies .
 (Such an is called a minimal element of .)

 In classical mathematics, both of these conditions are equivalent to being well-founded.
-Constructively, we may prove that a well-founded relation has no infinite descent, but not the converse; and we may prove that a classically well-founded relation is well-founded, but not the converse.
-(In fact, if there exists an inhabited relation that is classically well-founded, then excluded middle follows.)
-In predicative mathematics, however, the definition of well-founded may be impossible to even state, and so either of these alternative definitions would be preferable (if classical logic is used).
+In constructive mathematics, we may prove that a well-founded relation has no infinite descent (see Proposition 1), but not the converse, and that a classically well-founded relation is well-founded (see Proposition 2), but not the converse.

 Even in constructive predicative mathematics, (1) is strong enough to establish the Burali-Forti paradox (when applied to linear orders).
 In material set theory, (2) is traditionally used to state the axiom of foundation, although the impredicative definition could also be used as an axiom scheme (and must be in constructive versions).
 In any case, either (1) or (2) is usually preferred by classical mathematicians as simpler.